 Yes, you can reheat gravy twice comfortably by having the same taste.
-In fact, you can make the gravy weeks ago and reheat it as many times as you want by keeping the original taste intact.
+You can make the gravy weeks ago and reheat it as many times as you want by keeping the original taste intact.
 But for that, you need to freeze it properly using some necessary steps for freezing gravy properly.

 Can you freeze the gravy made with cornstarch?

 Well, the answer to this question is yes.
 But there is a problem with freezing the gravy made with cornstarch.
 We normally want our gravy to have a thick texture.
 For these, many of us use cornstarch for thickening it.
-Although it doesn't have any problem in taste while eating right away, but if you freeze, you will see that the thick texture is no more.
+Although it doesn’t have any problem in taste while eating right away, if you freeze it, you will see that the thick texture is no more.